 The 3D anatomical model gave the clinicians an enhanced insight of the left atrium by demonstrating the distortion by the fistula.
 The anatomical model also clearly showed the serpiginous course followed by the fistula.
 By having access to the anatomical model, the clinicians had a greater understanding of the mechanics of the fistula behind the indented left atrium, causing an obstruction to the mitral valve.

 The 3D printed anatomical model was customized and split to the clinician’s specification, following spending time with the radiologist to understand the best plane to visualize the patient’s anatomy.
 By splitting the model precisely in the location as seen in the model above, clinicians were able to see and understand the mitral valve in much more detail.
 This level of insight would have been nearly impossible to visualize through 2D CT images alone.

-By working closely to the clinician’s specification, Medical Visualization Engineers at Axial3D were able to produce a high-quality 3D printed model of the patient’s anatomy that worked perfectly with other tools in the operating theatre.
+By working closely to the clinician’s specification, Medical Visualization Engineers at Axial3D were able to produce a high-quality 3D printed model of the patient’s anatomy that worked perfectly with other tools in the operating theater.
 Upon receiving the 3D model, the clinicians reassessed their original surgical approach using the information that was now available to them, and created a new operating plan.
 The new plan, created with the information provided by the 3D model resulted in zero complications during the surgery and a perfect surgical result for the patient.